BinarCode/laravel-stateless-session/README.md

 ### Security

 Since the Session Key and X-CSRF-TOKEN could be read by the JavaScript code, that means it's less secure than a usual http-only Cookie.
+But since we have different domains for the API and WEB, we don't have a way to setup a cookie.
-Think of this as of the Bearer token.
+You can think of this as of the Bearer token.
 The security impact is exactly the same.

 If you discover any security related issues, please email eduard.lupacescu@binarcode.com instead of using the issue tracker.